abhinav-8/Job-Portal/README.md

 - Users can signup and signin ,have used JWT based authorization

-- Companies can create profiles and create job openings with the description,requirements,experience etc.
+- Companies can create profiles and create job openings with the description,requirements,experience etc

-- Users can apply to these jobs,one user can apply to a job only one time
+- Users can fill their details and apply to the job

-### Project Structure and Design:
+### Project Structure, Highlights and Design:

 - Implemented a microservices architecture utilising HTTP communication for enhanced code quality, abstraction, and exploratory purposes.
-Due to time limitations, an API gateway for streamlined communication and acting as a reverse proxy was not developed.
+Due to time limitations, an API gateway for streamlined communication and acting as a reverse proxy was not developed

-- Employed a SQL database, specifically MySQL, and utilised the Sequelize ORM due to the project's well-defined data structure and relatively moderate scale.
+- Employed a SQL database, specifically MySQL, and utilised the Sequelize ORM due to the project's well-defined data structure and relatively moderate scale

-- Implemented secure frontend authentication by storing JWT tokens in HTTP-only cookies, ensuring enhanced security measures for user session management.
+- Implemented secure frontend authentication by storing JWT tokens in HTTP-only cookies, ensuring enhanced security measures for user session management

+- Implemented logic to handle edge cases, ensuring that a user can apply to a job only once, both on the frontend and backend

 - Have also integrated swagger for api contract in AUTH Service
   <br><br>
 ![Architecture ](https://github.com/abhinav-8/Job-Portal/assets/72845356/3f36a48b-2cc0-430d-b013-f223d2afdee3)